havocp/xsbt-wiki/Getting-Started/Getting-Started-More-About-Settings.md

 (`identity` is a standard Scala function that returns its input as its result.)

 There is no way to go the _other_ direction, that is, a setting key can't depend on a task key.
-That's because a setting key is cached, so the task would not be re-run every time, and tasks expect to re-run every time.
+That's because a setting key is only computed once on project load, so the task would not be re-run every time, and tasks expect to re-run every time.

-A task can depend on both settings and other tasks, though, just use `map` rather than `apply` to you build an `Initialize[Task[T]]` rather than an `Initialize[T]`.
+A task can depend on both settings and other tasks, though, just use `map` rather than `apply` to build an `Initialize[Task[T]]` rather than an `Initialize[T]`.
 Remember the usage of `apply` with a non-task setting looks like this:

 ```scala